Summer Reading Program

 The funds from this grant will allow the City to demolish several moderate-sized homes during the next year.

 The grant is from the Illinois Housing Development Authority’s Abandoned Residential Property Municipality Relief Fund, which was created in 2010 with the passage of the Save Our Neighborhoods Act.
 Funding for the program comes from foreclosure filing fees and is available to municipalities with problem residential properties.

 The City is also applying for a grant to help with housing rehab and a free Savings Through Efficient Products (STEP) program to make City-owned buildings more energy efficient.

 The City of Monmouth is so pleased to be a part of the Warren County CEO (Creating Entrepreneurial Opportunities) program that will be available for Monmouth-Roseville High School and United High School juniors and seniors this fall.

 The CEO program is much more than a textbook course.
 Students are immersed in real-life learning experiences with the opportunity to take risks, manage the results, and learn from the outcomes.
 They learn confidence-building skills like speaking in front of groups and targeted skills like writing successful business plans.

 CEO is a business education program, teaching students how to think like business owners.
 The class meets off-campus in local businesses for 90 minutes each school day.
 Students dress in business casual attire every day and learn proper workplace behavior.

 Each student receives a mentor from the business community.
 In the first semester, students create a class business.
 During the second semester, they have the opportunity to start their own business.
 The final event of the school year is a trade show, where they showcase their student businesses.

-Students receive high school credit and dual credit with Carl Sandburg College.
+Students receive high school credit and (pending) dual credit with Carl Sandburg College.

 You can read more about this innovative program here.